-In the food chain of sloths, sun is the overall source of energy.
+In the food chain of sloths, the sun is the overall source of energy.

-Producers are the plants that take energy from the sun and prepare its food itself through photosynthesis.
+Producers are plants that take energy from the sun and prepare their food itself through photosynthesis.

 Primary Consumers are the sloths and eat the leaves, buds, and twigs of the trees they live in.

 Secondary Consumers in this food chain are the predators of sloths, which include big cats (such as jaguars), ocelots, and harpy eagles.

 Sloths serve as prey to many vertebrate predators species.

 They are also known to host an entire ecosystem in their fur.

 Besides the symbiotic algae and fungi found in their fur, many species of invertebrates are unique to their fur and are believed to be found only there.